JMM-Cong coalition will field joint candidate, no discord in ruling alliance: Hemant Soren | Politics

 - India

-The Jharkhand Mukti Morcha (JMM) leader, however, did not specify whether the candidate would be from his party or the Congress and said the announcement of the candidate would be made from Ranchi.
+The Jharkhand Mukti Morcha (JMM) leader, however, did not specify whether the candidate would be from his party or the Congress and said the announcement of the name would be from Ranchi.

 Interacting with reporters here, Soren said he was visiting Delhi specially for deliberations on Rajya Sabha polls following the JMM's legislative party meeting on Saturday.